Here are key tips for winter houseplant care, so you can keep your indoor plants alive and healthy during the cooler, darker months.

 I have quite a few large floor plants with a lot of soil mass so this prevents it from staying too wet towards the bottom of the pot where the majority of the roots are.

 3. Use room temperature water.

-Houseplants are resting at this time & don’t appreciate the shock of ice cold water.
+Houseplants are resting at this time and don’t appreciate the shock of ice-cold water.

 4. Don’t let too much water collect in the saucer.

-A little bit trickling out is fine but you don’t want to submerge the grow pot in 1-3 inches of water as it will cause the roots to eventually rot.
-On layers of pebbles or rocks is fine – more on that under “humidity”.
+A little bit of trickling out is into the saucer is fine but you don’t want to submerge the bottom of the grow pot in 1-3″ of water as it will cause the roots to eventually rot.

 Light / Exposure

-5. You may have to reposition your plants.
+5. You may have to move your plants.

 6. Rotate them if need be.

 If the light source is coming from 1 side, then houseplants need to be rotated even in winter.
 I rotate mine every month or 2 depending on how they’re looking.